-- 1. As described in the Tenant Selection and Assignment Chapter of this policy, transfers will be sorted into their appropriate categories by the Intake and Placement staff.
-Offers of apartments will be made in the following order: - a.
-Emergency transfers; - b.
-Administrative transfers in the following category order: - 1) Priority 1: FCHA-initiated transfers to permit construction or revitalization - 2) Priority 2: Reasonable accommodations for residents with disabilities - 3) Priority 3: New Admissions from the waiting list; - 4) Priority 4: Over-housing and Overcrowding a.
-Are current on rent without unpaid balance at any time in the past 12 months;
+1. As described in the Tenant Selection and Assignment Chapter of this policy, transfers will be sorted into their appropriate categories by the Tenant Selection Department.
+Offers of apartments will be made in the following order:

+- a.
+Emergency transfers, - b.
+Administrative transfers in the following category order: - 1) Priority 1: Reasonable accommodations for residents with disabilities - 2) Priority 2 FCHA-initiated transfers to permit construction or revitalization - 3) Priority 3: New Admissions from the waiting list, - 4) Priority 4: Over-housing and Overcrowding